 Prior to approval by the MHRA, manufacturers of the COVID-19 vaccines need to show evidence that they will be effective.
-They can do this by showing a reduction in virus levels in animal studies where the vaccines were used and that people in the trials have made an antibody response to the vaccine.
-COVID-19 Vaccine AstraZeneca elicited increased neutralisation antibodies in Rhesus macaques as well as a reduction in detectable virus in the lower respiratory tract following challenge with SARS-CoV-2.
+They can do this by showing a reduction in virus levels in animal studies where

-Final data in human trials showed that IgG spike antibody responses and neutralising antibody 28 days after the booster dose were similar across the three age cohorts (18-55 years, 56-69 years and ≥70 years).
+Final data in human trials showed that IgG spike antibody responses and neutralising antibody 28 days after the booster dose were similar across the three age cohorts (18-55 years, 56-69 years and \geq 70 years).
 More than 99% (208/209) of the participants had neutralising antibody responses two weeks after the booster dose.
 In analysis of over 11,000 patients in the phase 3 clinical trials, overall vaccine efficacy against symptomatic disease was 70·4%.
 High protection against hospitalisation was seen from 21 days after the first dose until two weeks after the second dose, suggesting that a single dose will provide high short-term protection against severe disease.